abisummers/abisummers.github.io/src/pages/privacy-policy.md

 ### Bookings

-Bookings are handled on this website and processed through Bookeo.
+Bookings are handled on this website.
 Personal and payment information is handled (through [Stripe](https://stripe.com/gb/privacy)) on an as-needed basis.
-More info on the data processing in the [Bookeo Privacy Policy](https://www.bookeo.com/privacy/).
 Card information is not stored, only processed by Stripe.

 ### Changes To This Privacy Policy